watefaecz/gencg_h2501_test/readme.md

 ### Exploration
 This week I worked on a **parametric face generator**.
 Because I already had experience working with ChatGPT from earlier weeks, I could test ideas faster.
 Since I understand the code myself, I could decide precisely what to change and what should stay fixed.
 I used ChatGPT mainly to support structure and refinement, while the concept and experimentation came from my own interests.

+#### Failure / Excursion
+{% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/nPgPYhxVR" width="100%" height="800" frameborder="no"></iframe> {% endraw %}
+I rotated and misplaced the facial components (mask, planes, nose, mouth, neck) much more aggressively, and I redesigned the eyes with extreme squashing plus drifting pupils and mismatched geometry.
+This causes the piece to “fail” as a readable cubist face because the features no longer align like a portrait and the eyes become distorted symbols rather than believable facial anchors.

 #### Sketch 1: Face Generator
 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/0CS0X1UYN" width="100%" height="800" frameborder="no"></iframe> {% endraw %}